-One such feature is advanced inventory tracking.
-And there is an advanced inventory QuickBooks solution that can be especially useful to businesses in the manufacturing and distribution industry.
+QuickBooks Advanced Inventory is especially useful to businesses in the manufacturing and distribution industry.

-When it comes to advanced inventory QuickBooks Desktop solutions, Enterprise is the standout for inventory management.
+When it comes to Advanced Inventory in QuickBooks Desktop solutions, Enterprise is your only choice.

-This tool lets businesses manage all inventory items processes from a central dashboard and account for overhead costs, labor costs, Bill of Materials costs, and goods sold.
+This tool lets businesses manage all inventory items processes from a central dashboard and account for:

 QuickBooks dubs Enterprise the “most powerful QuickBooks yet,” with advanced functionality beyond the standard software’s accounting capabilities.